szepeviktor/debian-server-tools/webserver/PHP-development.md

 - Get help (see _Logged in_ section)
 - Suggest a password manager (avoid saving passwords to browser)
 - Short [video about password](https://www.youtube.com/watch?v=XchWBCZSOt0) and cybersecurity
+- Signing in on an old login page reopened by the browser with expired cookies

 #### Logged in